khalidzohaib/airflow-cert-dag-authoring/notes/2_variables.md

 ```
 - will create a connection to the metadata database

+use keywords for hiding variables in UI and logs like passwd for password and api_key for api key, secret.
+change configuration sensitive_var_conn_names to add more variables

 ## Properly fetch your Variables
 - min_file_processing_intervals - will fetch the variable every x seconds
 - if you use the `Variable.get` outside dags or callbacks - they will be read from the metadata database every time the scheduler reads the files